 \subsection{Cost Assessment}

 We assess whether CRAI-MCF keeps documentation effort within practical limits under the \emph{dynamic maintenance} metric.
-We use two lenses: (i) an \emph{information-parity} restructuring as a coarse, auditable proxy for reading and coordination cost, and (ii) practitioner perceptions from the survey (Section \ref{sec:survey}).
+We use two lenses: (i) an \emph{information-parity} restructuring as a coarse, auditable proxy for reading and coordination cost, and (ii) practitioner perceptions from the pilot study (Section \ref{sec:survey}).
 The focus is on how much prose teams must produce and consume and on how localized updates become, rather than on a stopwatch estimate.

-To limit bias, we applied two pipelines to each artifact while preserving all information: an LLM-assisted conversion (GPT-4o with a constrained prompt) and a human conversion following the same checklist.
+To mitigate the potential bias, we applied two pipelines to each artifact while preserving all information: an LLM-assisted conversion (GPT-4o with a constrained prompt) and a human conversion following the same checklist.
 Discrepancies were adjudicated by retaining the union of facts.
 Counts include prose only (excluding code, tables, and figure captions).
-Materials comprise the three survey cases (general, medical, creative) and four widely used public artifacts (BLOOM, Transformer, RoBERTa-base, Audio Spectrogram Transformer (AST)).
+Materials comprise the three domain cases (general, medical, creative) and four widely used public artifacts (BLOOM, Transformer, RoBERTa-base, Audio Spectrogram Transformer (AST)).

 Across these artifacts, the information-parity conversion yields an average reduction of about 38\% in textual surface for the same information.
-This represents a substantial decrease in reading and coordination burden and matches the survey outcomes in Section \ref{sec:survey} (lower perceived reading pressure, clearer “what to read next,” and preference for rapid comprehension and consultation).
-Information parity means that every original fact, critical link, and primary evidence statement is preserved and re-mapped into the CRAI--MCF structure by placing content in its corresponding \emph{semantically atomic parameter slot}.
+This represents a substantial decrease in reading and coordination burden and matches the pilot study outcomes in Section \ref{sec:survey} (lower perceived reading pressure, clearer “what to read next,” and preference for rapid comprehension and consultation).
+Information parity means that every original fact, critical link, and primary evidence statement is preserved and re-mapped into the CRAI-MCF structure by placing content in its corresponding \emph{semantically atomic parameter slot}.
 This eliminates narrative redundancy and organizational prose.

-Observed reductions arise from three sources: replacing narrative scaffolding with module labels and evidence fields; deduplicating caveats and usage notes into \emph{Model Use} and \emph{Performance \& Limitations}; and externalizing detail to machine-linkable evidence pointers.
+The observed reductions arise from three main sources: replacing narrative scaffolding with module labels and evidence fields; deduplicating caveats and usage notes into \emph{Model Use} and \emph{Performance \& Limitations}; and externalizing fine-grained detail to machine-linkable evidence pointers.